0xevilox/0xevilox.github.io/_posts/2025-04-28-deep-dive-into-pointer.md

 ---
-title: Deep Dive into Pointers: Unleashing the Power of C
+title: Deep Dive into Pointers Unleashing the Power of C
 description: In this blog, we will explore the power of pointers in C
 author: Vignesh
 date: 2025-04-28 12:00:00